Skip to content

 Front Runner Roof Top Tent Review: Fast Camp, Anywhere

 A roof top tent changes the rhythm of a trip: you arrive, pop it open, and you're done.
-After a season on washboard tracks and windy ridgelines, the Front Runner held up where it counts.
+Owner reports from washboard tracks and windy ridgelines agree: the Front Runner holds up where it counts.

 Setup and comfort